NExT-Chat: An LMM for Chat, Detection and Segmentation: Comparison with SOTAs

 \section{Comparison with SOTAs}

-In this study, we evaluate our NExT-Chat model by comparing it with current state-of-the-art (SOTA) models on the hallucination diagnose datasets.
-Specifically, we utilize the POPE dataset to assess the models' capability to generate correct text responses.
+In this study, we evaluate our NExT-Chat model by comparing it with current state-of-the-art (SOTA) models on various tasks including image-level hallucination diagnose (POPE dataset~\citep{li2023pope}), referring detection, referring segmentation and region-level captioning (RefCOCOg).